seansfkelley/seansfkelley.github.io/_posts/2020-08-31-oculus-teardown.md

 Warning!
 The next step is by far the riskiest when it comes to breaking your headset unintentionally.

 Once the breakout board is free, you'll want to separate the **main board** and the **main board support**.
 The board and its support have a tendency to flop around too once their screws are removed, so be very careful, because there is a _tiny_ plastic handle on the IPD sensor attached to the board that lodges into the right lens housing.
-It is _very_ easy to snap the handle off and permanently break your IPD sensor.\* Also, there are more ribbon cables tethering the main board to rest of the headset that you have to be careful not to break.
+It is _very_ easy to snap the handle off and permanently break your IPD sensor.[^3] Also, there are more ribbon cables tethering the main board to rest of the headset that you have to be careful not to break.

 First, make sure the lenses are as close to each other as possible.
 As noted before, this is the resting position for the lens mount, so moving the lenses first will prevent any abrupt sliding that could break the IPD sensor.